 William Littlewood (1893-1985)

 An enchanting view of Scarborough by watercolourist and illustrator William Littlewood, who in fact lived in the town and knew the coastline intimately.
 The style reminds me very much of old railway posters, I would think Littlewood was well aware of them -being an illustrator involved in the area of graphic design.
 Colours are vibrant and fresh and the painting has a wealth of detail.
-White lined mount and classic gilt frame.
+Contemporary washed grey frame and white mount.

 William Littlewood (1893-1985) was an artist and illustrator in the realist style.
 He was born in Scarborough, where he was brought up by an aunt.
 William studied art at evening classes at the local art school where he was taught by Albert Strange and Richard E. Clarke.
 During the day he worked for an architect, and later a printer.
 When WW1 broke out he joined the Queen Alexandra`s Own Regiment and saw most of his contemporaries killed in action.
 After the war he set up an advertising agency with two friends.
 Littlewood had a weak heart, and in 1936 was forced to retire to Berkshire with his wife.
 Having worked as a government cartographer during WW2, subsequently he worked as a freelance artist, especially of children`s classics, which were renowned for their attention to accuracy and detail.
 Littlewood showed at the Royal Academy and the RBA, but in general was reluctant to show his work.
 However in 1989 Scarborough Art gallery had a retrospective of his work (they hold 15 of his works).
 The artist Katie Sowter (b.1944) is his daughter.

 |Overall size||17.5 x 14.5 inches|